Polymer solar cells

-Our research focuses on the morphology of the absorber film which is investigated by different electron microscopic techniques.
-The examined solar cells are manufactured in the group of U. Lemmer (Light Technology Institute, University of Karlsruhe).
+Our research is directed towards the morphology of the absorber layer, which is studied using various microscopic techniques.
+The investigated solar cells are fabricated by the group of U. Lemmer (Lichttechnisches Institut, KIT).

-The absorber-films contain two organic semiconducting materials: As acceptor-doped PCBM (a fullerene derivative) and as donor-doped materials P3HT (Poly(3-Hexylthiophen)).
-The grade of segregation of these two materials is crucial for the performance of the photovoltaic device, because the excitons that are generated by the incident photons, can only be separated at the interface between electron- and hole-conducting regions.
-On the other hand the phases have to be large enough to afford the charge transport to the electrodes.
-On the left a simplified image of an organic solar cell with the separated phases of the absorber film is shown.
+The absorber layer contains two organic semiconductor materials: as acceptor the fullerene derivative PCBM and as donor material P3HT (poly(3-hexylthiophene)).
+The degree of segregation of these two materials is crucial for the performance of the solar cell, since the excitons formed by the incident photons can only be separated at the interface between donor and acceptor due to their high binding energy.
+On the other hand, the two different polymer phases must be large enough to ensure charge transport to the electrodes.
+The figure on the left shows a simplified illustration of an organic solar cell with phase separation in the absorber layer.

 Selected conference poster presentations:

 M. Pfaff, E. Müller, D. Gerthsen, M.F.G.
 Klein, A. Colsmann, U. Lemmer,